Introduction to Statistics

 Collect statistics on some columns

 If a table has many columns, collecting statistics on all the columns can cause a large overhead.
-To reduce the overhead, you can collect statistics on only specific columns (that you choose) or PREDICATE COLUMNS to be used by the optimizer.
+To reduce the overhead, you can collect statistics for only specific columns (that you choose) or PREDICATE COLUMNS to be used by the optimizer.
 To persist the column list of any subset of columns for reuse in future, see Persist column configurations.

 • To collect statistics on specific columns, use the following syntax: